|(a) Education and Professional Requirements.

 patient's level of consciousness, oxygenation, ventilation, and circulation

-are satisfactory for discharge.
-The dentist shall not leave the facility
+are satisfactory prior to discharge.
+The dentist shall not leave the

-until the patient meets the criteria for discharge and is discharged
+facility until the patient meets the criteria for discharge and is

 (D) Post-procedure verbal and written instructions